hasanreza1983/MovieManagementReact/README.md

 NOTE: You need to have mongo database service running.

 The client application (written in React.js) is located inside the <client> client </client> folder of the root folder.
 If you make any changes to the client application, you need to run <code>npm run build</code> inside the <client> client </client> folder.
+Then, to run the app, you need to move to the root folder again and type: <code>node index.js</code>